willchanpm/notion-summarizer-app/README.md

 - All API calls are made server-side via Next.js API routes
 - No sensitive data is exposed to the client
 - Audio processing happens securely on the server

+## 🎤 Speaker Diarization

+The app now automatically identifies different speakers in your meetings:

+- **Automatic Detection**: GPT-4 analyzes conversation patterns to identify speaker changes
+- **Speaker Labels**: Each speaker is labeled as "Speaker 1", "Speaker 2", etc.
+- **Visual Formatting**: Speaker labels are highlighted in the transcript display
+- **Fallback**: If speaker detection fails, the raw transcript is still provided

 ## 🐛 Troubleshooting